St. Patrick's Day

 The Clean Water Act also governs scattering in inland waters such as rivers or lakes.
 For inland water burial, you may be legally required to obtain a permit from the state agency that manages the waterway.

-For more information, including the contact information for the EPA representative in Tennessee, see Burial of Human Remains at Sea on the EPA website.
+For more information, including the contact information for the EPA representative in Tennessee, see the EPA's page on Burial at Sea.

 Scattering ashes by air.
 There are no state laws on the matter, but federal aviation laws prohibit dropping any objects that might cause harm to people or property.
 The U.S. government does not consider cremains to be hazardous material; all should be well so long as you remove the ashes from their container before scattering.

-For more information about funeral laws in Tennessee, see Making Funeral Arrangements in Tennessee.
+For more information about funeral laws in Tennessee, see Tennessee Home Funeral Laws.

 Get It Together, by Melanie Cullen (Nolo) helps you gather and organize the essential details of your life for yourself and your family.